fuzziebrain/docker-apex-stack/README.md

     ```bash
     $ .
 01-stage.sh
     ```
 5. Create a new file that contains the required variables.
-The `sample.env` file is provided and can be used, otherwise, modify as desired.
+The `sample.env` file is provided but should **not** be used directly.
+Make a copy, e.g. `mysettings.env`, and modify as desired.
 The file should contain the following variables:
     ```bash
     ORACLE_SID=XE
     ORACLE_PDB=XEPDB1
     ORACLE_PWD=Oracle18
     APEX_ADMIN_EMAIL=myemail@domain.com
     APEX_ADMIN_PWD=Oracle__18
-    INSTALL_FILE_APEX=apex_18.2.zip
+    INSTALL_FILE_APEX=apex_19.1.zip
     INSTALL_FILE_ORDS=ords-18.4.0.354.1002.zip
     DOCKER_ORDS_PORT=50080
     DOCKER_EM_PORT=55500